TritonDataCenter/rfd/rfd/0146/README.md

 the initial design here should be moderately simple.

 ## Goals

+We want to automate as much of asset and inventory tracking as we possibly can.
+We do not want humans doing a bunch of manual data entry work when we can gather all of that information from the systems we have deployed.

 We want the ability to track every component in every device in each datacenter, throughout the course of its life.